 - I sit with the unfamiliar and what scares me, and the desire to be alive drowns out the fear that holds me back,

-- I allow in both the light and the dark as ways so becoming fully alive, and
+- I allow in both the light and the dark as ways for becoming fully alive, and

 - I embrace the treasure found human connection.

 My intention in sharing my poetry is to create a space for quiet being and invite new possibilities for others.
-I hope my latest book supports the kind of introspection that helps us to love ourselves in all our complexity and to connect with others from that beautiful place of who we are.
+I hope my latest book, And Then Opens Possibility, and this blog supports the kind of introspection that helps us to love ourselves in all our complexity and to connect with others from that beautiful place of who we are.